kpiorno/mean/README.md

 ### Motivation
 "Mean" is the result of a personal journey to parse and make custom changes to the Python 3 grammar.
 The library uses an EBNF-like syntax, automaticaly generates the node tree and has a funny way to travel it.
-A complete definition of the Python 3.5 grammar is at "examples" folder with some modifications according to the original.
+There is a complete definition of the Python3.5 grammar at "examples" folder with some modifications according to the original.

 ### Quickstart
 Please check the full example ```simple.cpp ``` at "examples" folder.